top of page

 Q: “What fig variety do you recommend for zone 6?
 My Hardy Chicago tree is 1 year old and has lots of unripe fruit in November.
 I need some that ripen earlier.”

-A: Considering Hardy Chicago is a fig variety known to ripen its figs early, it’s clear choosing a different fig variety is not the answer.
+A: Considering Hardy Chicago is a fig variety known to ripen its figs early, it’s clear that choosing a different fig variety is not the answer.

 Instead, the key factors to consider are how much direct sunlight your tree gets, its age, and your winter care and pruning approach.